Interior Spider Control

 How To Get Rid Of Spiders

 - Replace standard exterior light bulbs with yellow bug light bulbs.
-This will stop attracting the flying insects that spiders feed on.

 How To Figure Out What Kind Of Spider You Have

 There are some great resources on the internet to help you identify spiders.
 Spiders.us has an extensive database that you can filter to display only the species found in Ohio.
 Better yet, ODNR Division of Wildlife has a great collection of identification guides.
 You can download their Common Spiders of Ohio guide.